 What an awesome place to anchor for the day!

-So what does a family of 3 do while anchored in a bay for the afternoon and evening?
+So what does a family of three do while anchored in a bay for the afternoon and evening?

-Sienna played with her dolls house, watched a couple movies and we did some educational workbook exercises together.
+Aside from enjoying the spectacular views of Spinalonga Island Crete, Sienna played with her dolls house, watched a couple of movies and we did some educational workbook exercises together.
 I also read here a few stories that I was able to download on my Kindle.
 Impressively she sat through, ‘The Ugly Duckling,’ by Hans Christen Andersen.
 I often download the Kindle freebies to save money and several of the classics are free.

 While Sienna was playing on her own, Simon read a book about sailboat maintenance and I typed the article, How to anchor a sailboat – what I’ve learned about anchoring thus far.
 Fortunately, we were close enough to land to pick up a mobile internet connection so I could write and post my blog.

-Aside from that, Simon made our favorite dish of all times – Spaghetti Carbonara
+Aside from that, Simon made our favorite dish of all time – Spaghetti Carbonara.

 Watch our Britican Galley video and grab the recipe here: Spaghetti Carbonara – the easiest and tastiest Carbonara you can make on a boat!

-We all went to be relatively early – ready to get up and battle forward towards the west coast of Crete.
+We all went to bed relatively early – ready to get up and battle forward towards the west coast of Crete leaving Spinalonga Island Crete.

 A visitor on deck – is that a plant or is it alive?

-After I pulled up around 20 meters of the 60 meters of chain I was met by and unexpected guest
+After I pulled up around 20 meters of the 60 meters of chain I was met by an unexpected guest.

-At first I thought it was two clams or mollosks that attached themselves to either side of the chain.
+At first, I thought it was two clams or mollusks that attached themselves to either side of the chain.
 I then realize that it was one object stuck between one of the chain links.

 “Simon – can you come here please, I have an issue.’